|

 A distinct temper line between areas of softer (ji) and harder (ha) steel along the edge of the blade.

-See Hamon Types for more details about types of hamon.
+See Hamon Types for more details.

 |